 It has been proven to a great extent that how important it is to measure the polling rate to improve your gaming life.
-But how to measure it by using mouse rate checker tool?
+But how to measure it by using the mouse rate checker tool?
 What is the easiest way to check the polling rate of the mouse you’re going to buy?

 You can use this convenient online tool to test the polling rate of your mouse.
-In real-time, this tool measures how many times a mouse communicates with computer in a second , so you don’t need to install or download any software.
+In real-time, this tool measures how many times a mouse communicates with a computer in a second , so you don’t need to install or download any software.
 It’ll also display your mouse’s average possible rates.

 How To Use Mouse Rate Checker Tool

 - Simply press the “CLICK TO START” button.